How to garden organically

 Anywho, good luck!

-1. by SpecialK, on June 7 2007 @ 9:56 am
+June 7, 2007 at 9:56 am

 Soapy water works.
 I've got aphids on my tomato plants as well.
 You can either constantly spray them off with a strong stream of water or mix a little bit of dishwashing soap with water and spray your plant.
 It works well and is not harmful to the plant, however I wouldn't do it in the heat of the day.